wouterpeyrot/CCGWAS/README.md

 # Running CC-GWAS

 The `CCGWAS` R package provides a tool for case-case association testing of two different disorders based on their respective case-control GWAS results.
 The CC-GWAS method is described in detail in Peyrot & Price.
-2020 bioRxiv.
+2021 Nature Genetics.
+A tutorial video is avalable here: https://www.youtube.com/watch?v=Hr1upC0U8Q8.
 If you have any questions or suggestions for improvement, please let us know at: peyrot.w@gmail.com.

 ## Getting Started